 A Comprehensive Guide to Downsizing Your Home (2024)

-Many people downsize their homes because of retirement, divorce, or empty nests, but homeowners can do so at any life stage as their finances and priorities shift.
+When a homeowner downsizes, they sell their current home and move into one that’s smaller.
+Many people downsize because of retirement, divorce, or empty nests, but homeowners can do so at any life stage as their finances and priorities shift.
 Some people need to cut costs, while others find themselves drawn to minimalism.

-At first blush, downsizing might sound like a bad thing.
-Because of how downsizing often plays out in the business world, many people associate the term with a sense of loss or limitation.
+Because of how “downsizing” often plays out in the business world, many people associate the term with a sense of loss or limitation.
 Despite these negative connotations, the pros of downsizing can easily outweigh the cons—especially for savvy homeowners.
 Below are a few benefits you can expect from downsizing your home.

 Lower Utility Bills

 Less square footage means lower utility bills.
-According to the U.S. Energy Information Administration (EIA), heating and cooling account for more than half of a household’s annual energy consumption.
+Nearly half of a home’s energy usage goes toward heating and cooling.
 This is particularly true in the less temperate Northeast and Midwest regions, where winter temperatures necessitate more space heating.

 Even if you change nothing about your daily habits, downsizing can significantly reduce your energy costs.
 The smaller your living space, the less energy is required to heat or cool it.
 You can use the same amount of water and lighting, keep your home at a comfortable temperature, and still save money on your monthly power bill.